ting-huei-chen/to-do-list_vanillajs/README.md

-# To-do List - Using JavaScript
+# To-do List - Using Plain JavaScript

 This is a simple to-do list using plain Javascript.

+## Update

+🆕Users are able to create new list

 ## Table of contents